neutmute/loggly-csharp/readme.md

 The `Assembly` attribute is available as an optional parameter so you can roll your own tags too.

 Loggly has certain restrictions around characters allowed in tags.
 This library automatically replaces illegal characters with an underscore.

-### Programmatic Configuration

-If you prefer to set configuration programatically, specify the values via the static `LogglyConfig.Instance` class at application startup.

 ## Usage: LogglyClient
 Send simple text messages with something like this.